sudhirsingh-cloudbuilders/deployments/enforcers/vm_enforcer/shell/README.md

 **Prerequisite:** You should download archive file and aqua templates from aqua repository manually and store in the current directory.

-Add the following flags in the `Install_vme.sh` script to deploy VM Enforcer in the offline mode.
+Add the following flags in the `install_vme.sh` script to deploy VM Enforcer in the offline mode.

 ```shell
 sudo ./install_vme.sh [flags]